-The Single Market Programme (SMP) aims to improve the EU single market and to foster the competitiveness, capacity building and sustainability of enterprises, especially SMEs.
-The SME pillar of the SMP, with a budget of €1 billion for 2021-2027, will first ensure the continuity of the implementation of the most impactful actions of the COSME program, in particular supporting a better access to markets, a more favorable business environment and promoting entrepreneurship.
+The SME pillar of the SMP ensures the continuity of the implementation of the most impactful actions of the COSME program, in particular supporting a better access to markets, a more favorable business environment and promoting entrepreneurship.

-EISMEA manages the SMP and implement the SME strategy in the context of industrial ecosystems, the SME components of the Industrial Strategy and the Small Business Act.
-EISMEA will operate in cooperation with the national competent authorities.
+EISMEA manages the SMP and implements the SME strategy in cooperation with the national competent authorities.

-EISMA will implement various initiatives potentially relevant for the space ecosystem including:
+EISMA implemented various initiatives potentially relevant for the space ecosystem including:

-- manage and communicate your project

-- entreprise Europe network

-- European cluster collaboration platform

-- practical guide to doing business in Europe and

-- Intellectual Property Helpdesk.
+- Manage and communicate your project (grants) - Entreprise Europe network to advice SMEs on how to innovate and grow internationally - Joint cluster initiatives: actions involving industrial clusters - European cluster collaboration platform - Practical guide to doing business in Europe and - Intellectual Property Helpdesk. - Enterprise Europe Network provides an integrated package of - Erasmus for Young Entrepreneurs.